Murdered Sara Sharif failed by system that missed opportunities to save her

 But the 62-page review, published on Thursday, said there were “many points at which different action could, and we suggest, should, have been taken” and that Sara “was not protected from abuse and torture”.

-Education Secretary Bridget Phillipson said the review “rightly highlights the glaring failures and missed opportunities across all agencies which led to Sara’s death”.
+Education Secretary Bridget Phillipson said the review “rightly highlights the glaring failures and missed opportunities across all agencies which led to Sara’s death” while a spokesman for Prime Minister Sir Keir Starmer said the case was “all the more heartbreaking” because of the “serious failings that contributed to her death”.

 Surrey County Council said it was “deeply sorry” and insisted it has taken “robust action to address” failings and will continue to work to implement all of the review’s recommendations.